 After you commit, and buildbot handles the site generation, you can test your changes, and any others in the pipeline, at http://commons.staging.apache.org/.
 Once satisfied, you can publish via the CMS site.
 Note that the staging site is shared, so if any other changes have been made to the site by other developers, these will also be published.

-Components use the maven-scm-publish-plugin.
-The maven generated site is checked in to:
+Components do not use the CMS.
+Instead component sites need to be built locally and checked in to SVN.
+The generated site is checked in to:

 Components must use parent 28 (sandbox parent: 10) or later.